Hanuman Dhoka

 Hanuman Dhoka (हनुमान ढोका) is a complex of structures with the Royal Palace of the Malla kings and also of the Shah dynasty in the Durbar Square of central Kathmandu, Nepal.
-It is spread over five acres.
 The Hanuman Dhoka Palace (Hanuman Dhoka Darbar in Nepali) gets its name from the stone image of Hanuman, the Hindu deity, that sits near the main entryway.
 'Dhoka' means door or gate in Nepali.
 The buildings were severely damaged in the 2015 earthquake.

 History

 The eastern wing with ten courtyards is the oldest part dated to the mid 16th century.
 It was expanded by King Pratap Malla in the 17th century with many temples.
 Sundari Chok and Mohan Chok in the north part of the palace are both closed.
 In 1768, in the southeast part of the palace, four lookout towers were added by Prithvi Narayan Shah.
 The royal family lived in this palace till 1886.
 They after shifted to Narayanhiti Palace.
 The stone inscription outside is in fifteen languages.
 The stone is a jaladroni (drinking fountain) and legend states that for someone who understands all 15 languages, milk instead of water would spring from it.